wwfeitim/Real-Estate-data-web-scraping/README.md

 This project would also work as an entry-level tutorial for people who are interested in Rselenium and rvest.

+The following codes are just an example to capture 80 properties for rent.
+Rselenium and rvest both do the work.
+However, domain.com is not a website that performs massive dynamic javascript, so that I can mainly rely on rvest rather than Rselenium.

+Rvest can handle the most entry-level tasks and it is faster than Rselenium.
+However, rvest cannot capture data from dynamic webs, it is where we have to use Rselenium.

+Rselenium mimics human behaviours to capture information like a real person.
+It builds a remote server and mimics our behaviour by codes which include click button, type text and copy.
+Rselenium is slower and inefficient comparing to rvest, but it is the best option to scrape the dynamic web for entry-level users.

 ```{r packages}
 library(tidyverse)
 library(RSelenium)